mui/material-ui/docs/pages/blog/mui-core-v5.md

 We'll keep you updated about the progress.
 And as always, you're invited for contributing to it as well.
 Stay tuned!

-### X
+### MUI X

 - Data grid

 ## Thank you

-Finally, one last thank you to everyone who's contributed to MUI v5.
+Finally, one last thank you to everyone who's contributed to MUI Core v5.
+We have almost reached 6,000 commits on this effort, alone.
 The whole team is very excited about this release!
 It's just the beginning.
 We will keep working hard to deliver the best possible React UI components while making it accessible to the many.